cianmgb/pands-project/README.md

 This was compiled using the code found in lines 2 -7 of analysis.py

 Notes / References
 Note 1 - https://www.geeksforgeeks.org/python-basics-of-pandas-using-iris-dataset/ was used to pull the data set frrom the UCI repository into Python.
 This was my problem with the project yesterday, no matter how much I tried, pandas would not work.
 I got it going eventually!
-I was trying to import it from the website URL originally, no matter how I tried it wouldn't work, so I just took the data from the link
+I was trying to import it from the website URL originally, which didn't work, so I just downloaded the data from the link